 Specifically, the CEO will manage the Marine Park in accordance with performance criteria and targets set out in its Corporate Plan.
-For 2018-2019 these are.
+For 2018-2019 these are:

-- providing expert knowledge to influence and advise key decision make on r anaging, reducing or avoiding significant threats to the Reef - regulating, and ensuring Marine Park user compliance - educating and fostering stewardship to enhance protection of the Res - enhancing reef resilience through continuous improvement and new initiatives acr aspects of management.
+- providing expert knowledge to influence and advise key decision makers on managing, reducing or avoiding significant threats to the Reef - regulating, and ensuring Marine Park user compliance - educating and fostering stewardship to enhance protection of the Reef - enhancing reef resilience through continuous improvement and new initiatives across all aspects of management.

-In delivery of these program areas under the Corporate Plan, the CEO is to lead the singificant, change required within the Authority to shift the focus of Marine Park management to act fostering resilience-based management.
+In delivery of these program areas under the Corporate Plan, the CEO is to lead the significant change required within the Authority to shift the focus of Marine Park management to actively fostering resilience2-based management.
 It is therefore important for the CEO to: